asigalov61/Ultimate-Drums-Transformer/README.md

 [colab-notebook5]: <https://colab.research.google.com/github/asigalov61/Ultimate-Drums-Transformer/blob/main/Ultimate_Drums_Transformer_Velocity.ipynb>
 [colab-badge]: <https://colab.research.google.com/assets/colab-badge.svg>

-#### This is a lookahead version without rests with velocity
+#### This is a lookahead version with velocity but without rests
-#### In this version model will generate drums pitches for each time-step of the composition
+#### In this version model generates drums pitches for each time-step of the composition

 ***